abdorrahmani/CryptoLens/SECURITY.md

 - Secure communication protocols are used for data in transit
 - Access controls are implemented to protect sensitive information
 - Regular backups are performed with encryption
+- RSA keys are stored with proper file permissions (0600 for private keys)
+- AES keys are stored securely in binary format
+- All encryption keys are stored in a dedicated `keys` directory

+### Key Management
+- RSA key pairs are generated with 2048-bit minimum key size
+- Private keys are stored with restricted permissions (0600)
+- Public keys are stored with read-only permissions (0644)
+- Keys are stored in the project's `keys` directory
+- Automatic key generation with secure random number generation
+- Key files are stored in PEM format for RSA keys
+- Cross-platform key storage compatibility

 ### Access Control
 - Principle of least privilege is followed
 - Multi-factor authentication is required for sensitive operations
 - Regular access reviews are conducted
 - Session management and timeout policies are enforced
+- File system permissions are properly set for key storage

 ## Security Updates